-The draft rule does not amend any clauses that are currently classified as civil penalty provisions under the NEL or National Electricity (South Australia) Regulations.
-The Commission does not propose to recommend to SCER that any of the clauses of the draft rule be classified as a civil penalty provision.
+The rule as made does not amend any clauses that are currently classified as civil penalty provisions under the NEL or National Electricity (South Australia) Regulations.
+The Commission does not propose to recommend to SCER that any of the clauses of the rule be classified as a civil penalty provision.